 Using This Guide

-This guide is several pages long -- use the tabs on the left to navigate through topics.
+This guide is several pages long -- use the tabs above to navigate through topics.

 Zotero Quick Start Guide